eclipse-cdt-cloud/theia-trace-extension/README.md

 #### Via the File Explorer

 You can open any supported trace format via the file explorer context menu.
-For a single trace, right-click on the trace file, or folder (for a CTF trace), then select **Open With → Open Trace**.
+For a single trace, right-click on the trace file, or folder (for a CTF trace), then select **Open in Trace Viewer**.
 To open several CTF trace files as a group, right-click on the parent folder instead.

-![Open With Trace Viewer][image-open-with]
+![Open in Trace Viewer][image-open-in-trace-viewer]

 ### Open a view